 If you’re a beginner or newcomer to DaVinci Resolve (versions 18.5, 18, 17, etc.), today’s guide will show you how to implement VHS effect in the free version of Resolve.

-This is part of the DaVinci Resolve Effects series.
+(This post is part of the DaVinci Resolve Effects series.)

 Video Home System (VHS) effect is an analog recording of your video captured in tape cassettes, unlike the modern digital recording.